elastic/integrations/packages/missile_map/docs/README.md

     - `weight`: Configures the width of a path.
     - `source_label` and `destination_label`: Text that is shown at the start and end of a path respectively.

     The map visualization can be expanded by clicking on the three dots on the top right corner and selecting `⤢ Maximize` from the dropdown.
+    The map follows an auto-switch dark-light behavior, meaning it will sync with the Kibana UI theme.
+See more [here](https://www.elastic.co/blog/whats-new-kibana-ml-8-8-0).

 2. **Panels**